ShiftyKitty/MS2-Smeach-Cuimhne-Game/README.md

     - [{RhymBil} - How to STORE and USE an Array in Local Storage](https://www.youtube.com/watch?v=2hJ1rTANVnk)

+- Email.JS hook up:
+    - Code was received from Code Institute and adapted for project.

 - Tile and timer Icons:
     - All icons used in Project were obtained from [Font Awesome](https://fontawesome.com/)